Blackberry Pinot Noir Sorbet (or popsicles!)

 As avid readers knows, it is possible to make ice cream out of about every possible flavour: inclusions of alcohol (in one way or the other) do not only affect consistency and scoopability, but may also add to the flavours (provided, of course, that you don’t mind using alcohol in your cooking).

-Today’s recipe has been developed by the New Zealand winery Kim Crawford and New York-based ice popsicle maker People’s Pops, with the explicit aim to maintain the flavour profile of the Pinot Noir wine used.
+Today’s recipe has been developed by the New Zealand winery Kim Crawford and (at the time) New York-based ice popsicle maker People’s Pops, with the explicit aim to maintain the flavour profile of the Pinot Noir wine used.
 To paraphrase Crawford himself, the tartness of the blackberries will “highlight the natural fruit notes of Pinot Noir leaving a slightly tannic finish.”
 Sounds impressive, does it not?

 In order to find out just how well this objective is achieved, I called on a select number of friends and wine lovers to hear their judgement.
 While it goes without saying that the winery just mentioned probably would insist that its own wines be used in the making, any good quality Pinot Noir wine should do fine!
 (And before any wine connoisseurs go ballistic – yes, I do acknowledge the flavour differences which exist across various wine-producers and wine-producing regions of the world).